turfus/ActiveInferenceJournal/Courses/ActiveInferenceForTheSocialSciences/CollectiveBehavior_Lecture/Transcripts/Prose/AIFSS-03L_Collective Behavior Lecture ~ Daniel Friedman ~ Active Inference for the Social Sciences 2023.m4a.sentences.csv_transcript.md

 05:20 [[start:320096][end:333908]] Many, if not all of the concepts, discussions, questions and views on collective behavior from before or outside of Active Inference also apply after or inside Active Inference or in the Active Inference ecosystem.
 [[start:334084][end:341412]] And so to support and to build out that point, I'm going to talk about four different works and some takeaways.
 [[start:341556][end:345020]] First, watching behavior is complex.
-[[start:345600][end:348636]] Here we'll look at Deborah Gordon's 1992 paper.
+[[start:345600][end:348636]] Here we'll look at Deborah Gordon's 1992 paper,

-05:48 [[start:348738][end:350510]] Wittgenstein and Ant watching.
+05:48 [[start:348738][end:350510]] Wittgenstein and Ant-watching.

 05:51 [[start:351280][end:357276]] Second, all intelligence is Collective Intelligence, which was a presentation of the same name by J.
 [[start:357298][end:357484]] F.
-[[start:357522][end:361570]] Klaudier earlier this year, referencing a paper of the same name.
+[[start:357522][end:361570]] Cloutierier earlier this year, referencing a paper of the same name.
-[[start:361940][end:362784]] Third.
+[[start:361940][end:362784]] Third,
-[[start:362982][end:364940]] We have never been individuals.
+[[start:362982][end:364940]] we have never been individuals.

 06:05 [[start:365100][end:366752]] A work by Gilbert et al.
-[[start:366806][end:386900]] From 2012, A Symbiotic View of Life we Have Never Been Individuals, little bit of the play on we have never been modern and the metaphors and frameworks and language that we use to talk about behavior, to talk about collective behavior, what adjectives we put in front of, what nouns, that matters.
+[[start:366806][end:386900]] from 2012, "A Symbiotic View of Life:We Have Never Been Individuals," a little bit of a play on "We have never been modern" and the metaphors and frameworks and language that we use to talk about behavior, to talk about collective behavior, what adjectives we put in front of, what nouns, that matters.
-[[start:387060][end:397308]] And a great work that Ali shared with me that I think makes this point super well is by Navarro and Gabriellitis from 23.
+[[start:387060][end:397308]] And a great work that Ali shared with me that I think makes this point super well is by Navarro and Gabrielidis from 2023.
-[[start:397474][end:400600]] And that work is the morphology of collective intelligence.
+[[start:397474][end:400600]] And that work is "The morphology of collective intelligence:
-[[start:400680][end:404708]] Network swarm, multitude or assemblage.
+[[start:400680][end:404708]] Network swarm, multitude or assemblage?"

-06:44 [[start:404904][end:411570]] So let's head straight to Professor Gordon's 1992 work on Wittgenstein and Ant Watching.
+06:44 [[start:404904][end:411570]] So let's head straight to Professor Gordon's 1992 work on Wittgenstein and Ant-Watching.

 06:51 [[start:411940][end:434628]] And so just also for context, professor Gordon was my PhD advisor and so I was able to engage with this material and perspective through asynchronous means such as this paper, but also seeing it actually play out on a sociocultural landscape in the desert in southeast Arizona.
 [[start:434804][end:437960]] That's where the complexity really flowered.